mllev/a.dom/README.md

 }
 const happy = alive == true ? false : true
 ```

-Data can be interpolated into strings using double brackets or used directly as values.
+Data can be interpolated into strings using double braces or used directly as values.
 ```javascript
 const name1 = { text: 'Matt' }
 const name2 = name1.text